Pylons/pyramid/docs/narr/security.rst

 Special Principal Names
 -----------------------

-Special principal names exist in the :mod:`repoze.bfg.security` module.
-They can be imported for use in your own code to populate ACLs, e.g. :data:`repoze.bfg.security.Everyone`.
+Special principal names exist in the :mod:`pyramid.security` module.
+They can be imported for use in your own code to populate ACLs, e.g. :data:`pyramid.security.Everyone`.

-:data:`repoze.bfg.security.Everyone`
+:data:`pyramid.security.Everyone`

   Literally, everyone, no matter what.
 This object is actually a string "under the hood" (``system.Everyone``).
 Every user "is" the principal named Everyone during every request, even if a security policy is not in use.

-:data:`repoze.bfg.security.Authenticated`
+:data:`pyramid.security.Authenticated`

   Any user with credentials as determined by the current security policy.
 You might think of it as any user that is "logged in".